 New Narratives Are Necessary for True Diversity in Children’s Books

-Both students, two sisters who advocate for diversity in books explain how important it is for Black children to experience stories that are inspiring and fun–and not tied to race.
+Two sisters who advocate for diversity in books explain how important it is for Black children to experience stories that are inspiring and fun–and not tied to race.

 Imagine you’re in kindergarten again and are facing the daunting task of finding the perfect picture book during your class trip to the library.
 You search seemingly endless shelves of books decorated with unicorns, dragons, and dinosaurs before you spot a child on a cover.
 Then another.
 And another.